Virus cases up sharply in Africa, India as inequality stings

 More than 8,000 health workers across Africa have been infected, half of them in South Africa.
 The continent of 1.3 billion has the world's lowest levels of health staffing and more than 550,000 cases, and the pandemic is reaching “full speed," the Africa Centers for Disease Control and Prevention says.

-Many parts of the world are now struggling with trying to reopen their economies and facing a fresh wave of infections.
+Many parts of the world are facing fresh waves of infections as they struggle with trying to reopen their economies.

-In India, which reported a new daily high of 27,114 cases Saturday, nearly a dozen states have imposed a partial lockdown in high-risk areas.
+In India, which reported a new daily high of 27,114 cases on Saturday, nearly a dozen states have imposed a partial lockdown in high-risk areas.
 A surge in infections saw cases jumping from 600,000 to more than 800,000 in nine days.
-The total is now 820,916.

 Infected people are packing India's public hospitals as many are unable to afford private ones that generally uphold higher standards of care.